-USAID/TRR supplemented this strategic perspective through its initiation of the Partnership for Trade Facilitation, in 2011, which is working with 17 countries to respond quickly to requests for assistance from trade and customs authorities for help with implementing aspects of the proposed WTO agreement on trade facilitation.
-In December 2013, in Bali, the World Trade Organization (WTO) adopted a Trade Facilitation Agreement that is considered by the WTO to be "one of the biggest reforms of the WTO since its establishment in 1995."
+USAID/TRR supplemented this strategic perspective through its initiation of the Partnership for Trade Facilitation, in 2011, which is working with 17 countries to respond quickly to requests for assistance from trade and customs authorities for help with implementing aspects of the WTO agreement on trade facilitation adopted in December 2013 in Bali.
+This Trade Facilitation Agreement is considered by the WTO to be "one of the biggest reforms of the WTO since its establishment in 1995."
 USAID's Partnership for Trade Facilitation can be a strategic resource for Missions that want to help country partners implement this new WTO Agreement.

 Pages in this section will help you clarify the cause-and-effect logic that links USAID funded activities to country-level results.
 If you are relatively new to USAID, start with the section’s introduction to Development Hypotheses and then move on to its page on the development of a Results Framework.
 If you have experience with these tools, you may wish to jump directly to a template for preparing a Results Framework.
 One version is for developing a Results Framework without Intermediate Results (IRs).
 A second template option is for developing a Results Framework with IRs and Sub-Intermediate Results (Sub-IRs).